-\ After giving effect to the return of capital and accumulated yield in connection with this offering, the amount of distributions to existing shareholders, in the aggregate, will exceed the total consideration paid for such shares.
+^{} After giving effect to the return of capital and accumulated yield in connection with this offering, the amount of distributions to existing shareholders, in the aggregate, will exceed the total consideration paid for such shares.

-If the underwriters exercise their option to purchase additional shares in full, the percentage of shares held by existing shareholders will decrease to approximately % of the total number of our shares outstanding after this offering, and the number of shares held by new investors will be increased to , or approximately % of the total number of our shares outstanding after this offering.
+If the underwriters exercise their option to purchase additional shares in full, the percentage of shares held by existing shareholders will decrease to approximately 75% of the total number of our shares outstanding after this offering, and the number of shares held by new investors will be increased to 6,670,000 shares, or approximately 25% of the total number of our shares outstanding after this offering.

-The preceding table excludes, as of December 31, 2018:
+The preceding table excludes, as of March 31, 2019: